-VCO and VCO Calibration
+VCO Calibration

-The AD9523 on-chip VCO must be manually calibrated to ensure proper operation over process and temperature.
-A VCO calibration is accomplished by transitioning the calibrate VCO bit (Register 0x0F3[1]) from 0 to 1 (this bit is not self clearing).
-The setting can be performed as part of the initial setup before executing the IO\UPDATE bit (Register 0x234[1] = 1b).
-A readback bit, VCO calibration in progress (Register 0x22D[0]), indicates when a VCO calibration is in progress by returning a logic true (Register 0x22D[1] = 1b).
+The AD9523-1 on-chip VCO must be manually calibrated to ensure proper operation over process and temperature.
+This is accomplished by setting the calibrate VCO bit (Register 0x0F3, Bit 1) to 1.
+(This bit is not self clearing.)
+The setting can be performed as part of the initial setup before executing the IO\Update bit (Register 0x234, Bit 0 = 1).
+A readback bit, VCO calibration in progress (Register 0x22D, Bit 0), indicates when a VCO calibration is in progress by returning a logic true (that is, Bit 0 = 1).
 If the EEPROM is in use, setting the calibrate VCO bit to 1 before saving the register settings to the EEPROM ensures that the VCO calibrates automatically after the EEPROM has loaded.
-After calibration, it is recommended to initiate a distribution sync (see the Clock Distribution Synchronization section).
+After calibration, it is recommended that a sync be initiated (see the Clock Distribution Synchronization section).